kendarorg/HttpAnsweringMachine/docs/plugins/replayer/replayer.md

 ### JS Interception

 The javascript filter calls are in the following form.
-In case of pact and null tests the exception is directly logged
+In case of pact and null tests the exception is directly logged.
+Notice that for the simple replaying no script is run AT ALL

-	function(request,response,expectedresponse){
+	function(runid,request,response,expectedresponse){
 		//HERE IS THE EDITABLE CODE
+	}

+The function can return null (and no problem) or a structure containing (all optional) the modified request and response
+		return {
+			request:modifiedRequest,
+			response:modifiedResponse
+		}
 	}

 To check the differences from templates you can add the following code.